TransLinkForecasting/rtmdoc/docs/workflow.md

 !!! warning

     Do not interrupt the model run.
 The RTM model is not designed to be run in separate stages or run multiple times.
-If you stopped a model run before it is done, you should start over - reinitialize the databank and start run.
+If you stopped a model run before it is done, you should start over and run the model again.

 ### EMME Notebook